BrokenShell/Fortuna/docs/api.md

 `generator.sample(population, k)` methods.
 These always use that generator and do not accept a separate `generator=` argument.

+Sequence advancement is deliberate at degenerate sizes.
+Selecting from a singleton with `random_value`, or sampling its sole value with `k=1`, consumes one bounded draw.
+Sampling with `k=0` consumes none.
+Shuffling a sequence of length zero or one consumes no draw.

+Fortuna's native `Generator.shuffle` implementation consumes its complete swap-index schedule atomically under the generator lock, then releases the lock before invoking mutable-sequence callbacks.
+This includes the implementation when inherited unchanged by a subclass and permits callback re-entry without deadlock.
+If a callback raises, the sequence may be partially mutated and the complete schedule has still been consumed.
+Custom generator-like objects without their own `shuffle` use the Python Fisher-Yates fallback; every injected index is validated before use.

 ## Index selectors

 `IndexProfile` is a string enum containing the canonical profile names: